yuanqing/revver/README.md

 ### var revver = new Revver([opts]);

-Initialise a `revver`. `opts` is an object literal that takes the following keys:
+Initialise the `revver`. `opts` takes the following keys:
 - `manifest` &mdash; An object literal that maps the original file paths to the revved file paths.
 Defaults to `{}`.
 - `interpolateRegex` &mdash; The regular expression used by the `interpolate` method.
 Defaults to `/{{\s*([^}]+?)\s*}}/g`.
-- `interpolateCallback` &mdash; A callback for modifying the interpolated value in the `interpolate` method.
+- `interpolateCallback` &mdash; A callback with the signature `(revvedPath)` for modifying the interpolated value in the `interpolate` method.
 Defaults to the identity function.

 ### revver.rev()